Overview

 Security Considerations

-- Read-only access: The private app only has read permissions
+- Read-only access: The access token only has read permissions

 - Token security: Access tokens should be treated like passwords